 Use Eliom_state.get_config during the initialization of your module to get the data between <eliom> and </eliom>.

 Static linking of Eliom modules ¶

 From version 1.2, it is possible to link extensions and Eliom modules statically.
 But this is not straightforward.
-For Eliom modules, service registration and options setting must be delayed until the configuration file is read.
-To create a statically linkable Eliom module, use the function Eliom_service.register_eliom_module.
-It takes as parameters the name of the module and the initialization function, that will be called when the module is initialized in the configuration file.
-That function will register services (and possibly call Eliom_config.get_config if the module has configuration options).
+For Eliom modules, service registration and option settings must be delayed until the configuration file is read.
+To create a statically linkable Eliom module, use function Eliom_service.register_eliom_module.
+It takes as parameters the name of the module and the initialization function that will be called once the module is initialized in the configuration file.
+That function should register the module services (and possibly call Eliom_config.get_config if the module has configuration options).

 To initialize the module from the configuration file, use the syntax:

 (or <eliommodule name="name"> ... </eliom>) which is equivalent to: